Cry On: Production

 The visuals made use of cel-shading, with Sakaguchi describing it as not the typical cel-shading used in video games of the time.
 While it looked like 2D animation, all graphics were 3D and made use of a special visual filter dubbed "Fujisaka shader" which produced the effect of drawn sketches in motion.
 Commenting on Fujisaka's designs, Sakaguchi praised them as bringing dignity alongside the theme of sadness.
 By 2007, Fujisaka had been replaced by Manabu Kusunoki, an artist from Artoon who had done concept work for Blue Dragon.
-Sakaguchi brought Kusunoki after discussing the project with him and hearing his suggestions about the project.
+Sakaguchi brought in Kusunoki after discussing the project with him and hearing his artistic suggestions.
 While Kusunoki was in charge of the artwork, Cavia remained as co-developer.
 Manabu became character and concept designer, resulting in an artistic shift for the game, with Sakaguchi wanting the art to be more realistic.

 Cry On was announced to the public in December 2005.
 It was shown off using a concept trailer, detailing its animation style, and gameplay and theme concepts.
 It was one of several next-generation game titles announced by AQ Interactive following its formation earlier that year, alongside Cavia's Bullet Witch and Vampire Rain from Artoon.
 It was Mistwalker's fourth announced project within 2005 following Blue Dragon, Lost Odyssey and the Nintendo DS title ASH: Archaic Sealed Heat.
 The game's release was planned to follow ASH: Archaic Sealed Heat and Lost Odyssey.

 Cancellation and legacy

 In December 2008, AQ Interactive announced that Cry On had been cancelled.
 The company made the decision after analyzing the current and projected video game market.
 Several websites reacted to the cancellation with disappointment.
 Between its announcement in 2005 and its cancellation in 2008, little was heard of the title, and IGN's John Tanaka referred to it as vaporware.
 Kyle Hilliard of Game Informer compared the game's scenario, and general situation of development hell, to The Last Guardian.
 In a 2014 interview, Sakaguchi said he has no plans to revive or revisit Cry On.
-Also in 2014, Sakaguchi released the original concept trailer through his YouTube channel.
+Also that year, Sakaguchi released the original concept trailer through his YouTube channel.

 In a 2009 post on the Mistwalker website, Sakaguchi said that regretted being unable to tell the game's story.
 Fujisaka, who joined Mistwalker as an in-house artist, posted his concept art for Cry On on Mistwalker's website, both apologizing for its lack of release and feeling a lack of polish in the artwork.
 When Cry On was mentioned in a 2009 interview, Uematsu felt glad it was cancelled as he was overworked during that period.
 Sakaguchi, Fujisaka and Uematsu would all collaborate on Mistwalker's next project, The Last Story for the Wii.
 Some enemy designs from Cry On were reused by Sakaguchi in the 2014 mobile game Terra Battle.